google/omaha/ServerProtocolV3.md

 # Omaha Client-Server Protocol V3 #

-This document is a work-in-progress rewrite of [ServerProtocol](ServerProtocol.md).
-Please consult that page instead of this one for the time being.

 This document describes version 3 of the Omaha client-server protocol.
 Omaha launched on Windows with this version of the protocol in May 2011.
 (Version 2 of the protocol launched in May 2007 on Windows and May 2008 on Mac; Version 1 of the protocol was never deployed publicly.)

 Version 2 is documented [here](ServerProtocolV2.md).
 An older description of the V3 protocol is [here](ServerProtocol.md).